David Špaček: Playing career

+Špaček played 72 games for the Iowa Wild in the 2024–25 season, recording 31 points.
+After scoring 19 points in 35 games to start the 2025–26 season, he was recalled to the Wild on 14 January 2026.

 International play

 Špaček represented Czech Republic at the 2022 World Junior Ice Hockey Championships where he recorded one assist in seven games.
 He again represented the Czech Republic at the 2023 World Junior Ice Hockey Championships where he recorded three goals and five assists in seven games and won a silver medal.
 He tied for third in tournament in scoring by a defenseman and averaged 19:46 minutes of time on ice per game.

-On 3 May 2024, he was named to Czech Republic's roster for the 2024 IIHF World Championship.
+On 3 May 2024, he was named to the Czech Republic roster for the 2024 IIHF World Championship.
 He recorded five assists in ten games and won a gold medal.